cwses1/sqlcurrent-dot-com/source/script-hints.rst

 Script Hints
 =================================
-A script hint tells SQL Current to use a a different connection string when running a specific script.
+A script hint instructs SQL Current to use a different connection string when running a database script.
-This can be very useful for any operation that may require different credentials or parameters, such as create or reset.
+This can be very useful for executing database scripts that require different credentials or parameters, such as create and reset scripts.

 Example
 ---------------------------------
-In the following example, when SQL Current runs the create script, it will use the ``connString`` of ``myserver``.
+When SQL Current runs the following create command, it will use the ``connString`` of ``myserver``.

 .. code-block:: none
 	:linenos:
-	:emphasize-lines: 11
+	:emphasize-lines: 4,11

 	server myserver
 	{